icaew-digital-archive/handbook/docs/user-guides/overview.md

 # Overview of the ICAEW Digital Archive

-The ICAEW Digital Archive comprises of two completely seperate facets: a **digital preservation platform** (Preservica) and a **web archive platform** (Archive-It and other tools).
+The ICAEW Digital Archive consists of two main components: a **digital preservation platform** ([Preservica](https://icaew.access.preservica.com/)) and **web archive collections** (hosted on both [Preservica](https://icaew.access.preservica.com/) and [Archive-It](https://archive-it.org/organizations/1613)).

-The differences between the two are explained below:

 ## Preservica

-Preservica is a digital preservation system that is used by organizations around the world to manage and preserve their digital content over the long term.
-It is a cloud-based platform that provides a range of digital preservation tools and services, including ingest, storage, metadata management, preservation planning, and access.

-Preservica is designed to help organizations ensure the ongoing availability, authenticity, and usability of their digital content, even as hardware, software, and file formats evolve and change over time.
-The platform supports a wide range of digital content types, including documents, images, audio, video, and web content, and provides tools for managing and preserving this content throughout its lifecycle.
+Preservica is a cloud-based digital preservation platform used globally by organisations to manage and preserve digital content for the long term.
+It provides tools for ingest, storage, metadata management, preservation planning, and access, ensuring the ongoing availability, authenticity, and usability of digital content across changing hardware, software, and file formats.
+Preservica supports a wide range of content types, including documents, images, audio, video, and web content, preserving these assets throughout their lifecycle.

-### How it used by ICAEW
+### How ICAEW Uses Preservica

-ICAEW's main use for Preservica is for documents (PDFs, DOCs etc.), images, audio (podcasts etc.) and video (webinars and YouTube content etc.).
-The content on Preservica is far more _curated_ than the web-crawls - having been gathered together into a hierarchical folder structure with application of detailed metadata to aid with search and retrieval.
-The collections are also far more likely to be complete as items have been sourced from other places other than the website.
+ICAEW primarily uses Preservica for preserving documents (PDFs, DOCs), images, audio (e.g., podcasts), and video (e.g., webinars, YouTube content).
+Unlike web archives, the content in Preservica is more _curated_, organised into a hierarchical folder structure with detailed metadata to support search and retrieval.
+Additionally, Preservica is used to host some of our web collections, alongside Archive-It.

-**_If you are after a document, image, audio, or video file - Preservica should be your first port of call_.**
+**Note**: Logged-in captures of ICAEW.com can be found in Preservica but not on Archive-It.

-## Web archives / Archive-It
+## Web Archive Collections

-A web archive is a collection of web pages and other digital content that has been preserved over time, allowing users to access and view historical versions of websites and web pages.
+A web archive is a collection of preserved web pages and digital content, enabling access to historical versions of websites.
+Web archiving involves capturing web pages and associated metadata (e.g., URLs, timestamps, file formats) using specialised software to ensure long-term availability and accessibility.

-Web archiving involves capturing and preserving web pages and associated metadata, such as URLs, timestamps, and file formats, in a way that ensures their long-term availability and accessibility.
-This is typically done using specialized software tools that crawl the web, capturing and archiving pages as they are discovered.

-### How it used by ICAEW
+### How ICAEW Uses Web Archives

-ICAEW's main use for web archives / Archive-It is to make periodic captures of various websites, most notably ICAEW.com.
-Web archives are _not curated_ in any way - no metadata has been applied to aid search and therefore searching them can often be more cumbersome and tricky.
+ICAEW primarily uses web archiving to periodically capture websites, most notably ICAEW.com.
+Unlike content in Preservica, web archives are _not curated_—they lack metadata to aid search, making them more challenging to search and navigate.

-**_If you are after an archived webpage - Archive-It (and other tools) should be your first port of call_.**